sebastian-nagel/pywb-wiki/Fuzzy-Match-Rules.md

 ### Query Param Match Rule

 Fuzzy matching rules are specified in [rules.yaml](../blob/master/config.yaml) and are entered per SURT prefix.

 A simple example might be as follows:

 ```yaml
    - url_prefix: 'com,example)/ajax/complexquery'

      fuzzy_lookup: '([?&]id=[^&]+)'
 ```
+(Note: when running with non-SURT cdx indexes, the rules are automatically converted to non-SURT form and should generally work unless there are subdomain wildcards in the url_prefix)

 Suppose a capture exists for:
 ```